 5. Global warming

-As the name suggests, the planet is being warmed at alarming rates and could result in droughts.
+As the name suggests, the planet is being warmed at alarming rates and could cause droughts.
 Global warming is mostly associated with human activity such as releasing greenhouse gases which cause a trapping effect, causing global temperatures to rise.

 6. Climate change